Conditional placeholders

 Fig. 3.
 Creating a new conditional placeholder.

-Create a placeholder rule
+Create a conditional value for a placeholder

-Fig. 4.
-Creating a new placeholder rule.
+Fig. 5.
+Creating a new conditional value.

 You can use this feature to your advantage.
 Check this example of use for more details.

-Define conditions for a placeholder rule
+Define conditions

 - sender’s properties (email address, group membership, etc.),

-- AD attributes (City, Company, Phone number, etc.),
+- Entra ID (Azure AD) attributes (City, Company, Phone number, etc.),

 - Exchange Online custom attributes (including CustomAttribute1-15),